-- (2) An aircrew services worker who enters Victoria under subclause (1) must: - (a) comply with all Directions currently in force; and - (b) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms. - (3) An aircrew services worker who enters Victoria under subclause (1)(a) must: - (a) travel directly by private transport between the designated crew hotel and any airport of arrival or departure; and - (b) not leave the designated crew hotel other than: - (i) to travel to the airport of departure; or - (ii) in an emergency; or - (iii) to undertake required simulator training or emergency procedures training; and - (c) wear a face covering during each flight to and from Victoria and when travelling between the designated crew hotel and the airport (unless the person is exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Victoria)); and - (d) otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victoria and in any other State or Territory in Australia or in a Green Zone Country. - (4) An aircrew services worker who enters Victoria under subclause (1)(b) must comply with their respective airline's COVIDSafe Plan while travelling to and from a red zone or orange zone in the 14 days prior to entry to Victoria. - (5) An aircrew services worker who enters Victoria under subclause (1)(c), who travels to or from a red zone or orange zone in the 14 days prior to entry to Victoria must: - (a) travel directly by private transport between the designated crew hotel and any airport of arrival or departure whilst in the red zone or orange zone; and - (b) not leave the designated crew hotel whilst in the red zone or orange zone, other than: - (i) to travel to the airport of departure; or - (ii) in an emergency; and - (iii) to undertake required simulator training or emergency procedures training; and - (c) otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victoria and in any other State or Territory in Australia or in a Green Zone country.
+- (2) An aircrew services worker who enters Victoria under subclause (1) must: - (a) comply with all Directions currently in force; and - (b) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms. - (3) An aircrew services worker who enters Victoria under subclause (1)(a) must: - (a) travel directly by private transport between the designated crew hotel and any airport of arrival or departure; and - (b) not leave the designated crew hotel other than: - (i) to travel to the airport of departure; or - (ii) in an emergency; or - (iii) to undertake required simulator training or emergency procedures training; or - (iv) to obtain medical care or medical supplies; or - (v) to get tested for SARS-CoV-2; or - (vi) if required to do so by law; or - (vii) to leave or depart from Victoria; and - (c) wear a face covering during each flight to and from Victoria and when travelling between the designated crew hotel and the airport (unless the person is exempt from the requirement to wear a face covering in accordance with the Stay Safe Directions (Regional Victoria) or the Stay Safe Directions (Greater Melbourne)); and - (d) otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victoria and in any other State or Territory in Australia or in a Green Zone Country. - (4) An aircrew services worker who enters Victoria under subclause (1)(b) must comply with their respective airline's COVIDSafe Plan while travelling to and from a red zone or orange zone in the 14 days prior to entry to Victoria. - (5) An aircrew services worker who enters Victoria under subclause (1)(c), who travels to or from a red zone or orange zone in the 14 days prior to entry to Victoria must: - (a) travel directly by private transport between the designated crew hotel and any airport of arrival or departure whilst in the red zone or orange zone; and - (b) not leave the designated crew hotel whilst in the red zone or orange zone, other than: - (i) to travel to the airport of departure; or - (ii) in an emergency; or - (iii) to undertake required simulator training or emergency procedures training; or - (iv) to obtain medical care or medical supplies; or - (v) to get tested for SARS-CoV-2; or - (vi) if required to do so by law; or - (vii) to leave or depart from Victoria; and - (c) otherwise comply with relevant airline requirements and COVIDSafe Plan whilst in Victoria and in any other State or Territory in Australia or in a Green Zone country.